-Walking To and From School:
+Walking to and from School:

 - Students should arrive at school no sooner than ten minutes before school starts.
 There is no supervision on school grounds until that time. - Walk on the sidewalks at all times.
-If there is not a sidewalk, use the left side, facing oncoming traffic. - Never cross between parked cars. - Students should leave the school grounds immediately after dismissal unless they are taking part in an organized after-school activity.
+If there is not a sidewalk, use the left side, facing oncoming traffic.
+Use designated crosswalks - Never cross between parked cars. - Students should leave the school grounds immediately after dismissal unless they are taking part in an organized after-school activity.